HusseinBasheer1/E-Portfolio/README.md

 # My E-Portfolio
-A portfolio website showcasing projects and skills using HTML, CSS, and Bootstrap.
+A portfolio website showcasing skills using HTML, CSS, and Bootstrap.

 ---